Free Comic Book Day 2025

 Homeschool Science Fair

-Our annual Homeschool Science Fair is open to grades K-12!
 Homeschool students are invited to demonstrate a science project for other families.
 There are no rules or guidelines for this non-competitive event, and planning is left up to individual families.
+Registration is required for students who want to present.
+Registration for the 2025 science fair opens on Thu., Jan.
+2 and closes on Fri., Feb.
+14.

 Need help planning your project?
 Download our Science Fair How-Tos Document!